microsoft/variable-substitution/README.md

 # Deprecation notice

 This Action is deprecated.
 The action keeps working even after archiving this repo.
 So __existing workflows are not impacted and new workflows also work fine__.
-Any further enhancement or support is not planned for this action
+Any further enhancement or support is not planned for this action.

 # GitHub Action for substituting variables in parameterized files ![.github/workflows/ci.yml](https://github.com/microsoft/variable-substitution/workflows/.github/workflows/ci.yml/badge.svg?branch=master)